Frequently Asked Questions

 What is unique about the Arbor School?

 Ours is an inclusive school built around core ethics of eco-literacy, sustainability and global environmental justice.
-We believe that such a perspective on the world enables our students to develop a strong sense responsibility, appreciation of the challenges of decision-making in a profoundly interlinked and fragile world and an understanding of the value of adopting a holistic and compassionate attitude to life in all its various expressions.
+We believe that such a perspective on the world enables our students to develop a strong sense of responsibility, appreciation of the challenges of decision-making in a profoundly interlinked and fragile world and an understanding of the value of adopting a holistic and compassionate attitude to life in all its various expressions.

 What is Eco-literacy?